Parents and staff graduate from mental health training course at local primary school

 Tricia Pritchard, Chair of the Fenland and East Cambridgeshire Opportunity Area Partnership Board, commented: “Strengthening the effectiveness of support for children and young people with mental health concerns is a key priority in the Opportunity Area’s delivery plan.
 The emotional well-being of children and young people plays an important role in enabling them to thrive, achieve and fulfil their potential.
 I am, therefore, delighted that so many parents and staff members from schools have already accessed and positively responded to the training that YMCA Trinity Group has delivered.”

-More information on the mental health support in schools offered by YMCA Trinity Group, which also includes counselling for students, staff and parents; plus campaigns and a NHS approved self-help app, can be found here.
+More information on the mental health support in schools offered by YMCA Trinity Group, which also includes counselling for students, staff and parents; plus campaigns and a NHS approved self-help app.